gravesoft/gravesoft.dev/docs/update-windows-iso.md

 3. **Download Updates**
    - Go to [UUP Dump](https://uupdump.net/).
      (We are using this site here only to fetch official Microsoft update files.
-Downloading ISOs from this site for general use is not recommended; use them for evaluation purposes only.)
+Generating ISOs from this site for general use is not recommended; use them for evaluation purposes only.)
    - From the dropdown menu, choose the correct version.
 For example:
      - For **Windows 10 LTSC 2021**, choose **Windows 10 21H2**
      - For **Windows 11 LTSC 2024**, choose **Windows 11 24H2**